 How do I find people to sign up for my Roundtable?

 Ask your colleagues.
 Send out a message on the NEA listserv (NEAdiscuss@yahoogroups.com).
-Put out requests on discussion boards, Facebook, Twitter, blogs, really any relevant communities you participate in - make sure they're local, though, or ask for responses from New Englanders.
+Put out calls for members on discussion boards, Facebook, Twitter, blogs . . . or ask the Roundtables Liaison for advice.

-Submit your completed proposal (with the 10 signatures) to the NEA Secretary at least 10 working days before the January meeting.
-Upon approval from the board, you've got a Roundtable!
+Submit your completed petition (with 10 signatures) to the NEA Secretary at least 10 business days prior to the Board’s quarterly meeting.
+Upon approval from the Board, you've got a Roundtable!